randysongEXE/Neural_Network_from_Scratch/README.md

 - can experience "dead neurons", where some neurons become inactive
 - ReLU only functions in the positive region of the function's output

 As a rule of thumb, ReLU functions are usually the better choice when concerning efficiency and accuracy.
 However, I implemented the sigmoid function in order to learn the math behind it and better understand how it works.
+It is important to note that activation functions aren't always a black and white choice - oftentimes, they are most effective when used in a combination of each other.

 Dataset and Image Preprocessing
 -------------------